 The faculty and administration of Missouri Southern developed over the next year the outline of a comprehensive plan of international education.
 Included was the establishment of the Institute of International Studies, charged with overseeing the internationalizing of the campus.

 The most distinctive aspect of Missouri Southern’s effort to internationalize the curriculum, and the one with the most tangible effect throughout the campus community, has been the designation of “themed semesters.”
 Each fall, a particular country or region of the world is selected to become the focus of intensive study.
-For the Fall 2013 semester, we are highlighting Italy.
+For the Fall 2014 semester, we will be highlighting Turkey.
 Missouri Southern was one of 13 U.S. colleges and universities included in Internationalizing the Campus 2004: Profiles of Success at Colleges and Universities, a major report published by NAFSA: Association of International Educators, for its themed semesters.
 The report showcases U.S. colleges and universities that are making innovative, wide-ranging efforts to integrate global approaches to teaching into campus learning.

 Missouri Southern has received national recognition for its international mission, including the Theodore M. Hesburgh Award for Faculty Development to Enhance Undergraduate Teaching and Learning and an Andrew Heiskell Award for Innovation in International Education.
 The American Council on Education selected Missouri Southern as one of eight institutions from 57 applicants for an assessment project called “Promising Practices: Institutional Models of Comprehensive Internationalization.”
 And Change: The Magazine of Higher Learning published an article about the effects of Missouri Southern’s study abroad program in its May/June 2002 issue.